 The OHSU Center for Regenerative Medicine is dedicated to helping patients regenerate tissue lost to disease, trauma, and aging by developing therapies utilizing the body’s proteins and progenitor cells.
 Learn More

 The OHSU Center for Regenerative Medicine investigates the use of cell therapeutics and novel biomaterials for the treatment of diseases and injuries.
 Focusing on translational research, researchers at the Center for Regenerative Medicine work to translate therapeutics from the lab bench to the hospital and battlefield, bringing cutting edge therapies and treatments into the hands of physicians and their patients.
 Follow the link to read center director Dr. Kenton Gregory's full message.

 New Publications by Staff Scientists

-Center for Regenerative Medicine scientists have had two articles published in their areas of research this fall, one in Stem Cell Research &Therapy journal and one in Contraception journal.
+Center for Regenerative Medicine scientists have published a new article in the Journal of Burn Care & Research.
 See our publications page for more information and to read the articles.

 Launch of Phase 3 Clinical Trial for Traumatic Brain Injury